 InFocus advances the latest news stories and puts them into perspective.
-Join host Juanita Towtongie as she puts the news viewers want to see “in focus”, providing in-depth analysis to give the ‘story behind the story’.
+Join host Dennis Ward as he puts the news, viewers want to see “in focus”, providing in-depth analysis to give the ‘story behind the story’.
 Informational and educational, InFocus provides a detailed examination of the issues affecting our communities.

 To subscribe to the InFocus audio podcast, choose your player below or copy our RSS Feed.